biomancy/zhunt-rs/README.md

 ## Z-Hunt(r)

-This repository hosts a Rust port of the [Z-Hunt algorithm](https://pubmed.ncbi.nlm.nih.gov/1601856/) designed for predicting the propensity of DNA to adopt a left-handed Z-DNA conformation.
-Unlike the original implementation, this version serves as a library intended for use in Python.
+This repository contains a Rust port of the [Z-Hunt algorithm](https://pubmed.ncbi.nlm.nih.gov/1601856/), which is designed to predict the propensity of DNA to adopt a left-handed Z-DNA conformation.
+Unlike the original implementation, this version is intended to be used as a standalone Python library.

-While the Rust port is **not** binary compatible with the original C implementation, it maintains functional equivalence (refer to the [Compatibility](#compatibility) section).
+This Rust port is fully compatible with the original C implementation.
+Please refer to the [Compatibility](#compatibility) section for more details.

 ### Installation